armin-fx/BandedScad/doc/operator.md

 // Operator as function:
 skew (object, v, t, m, a)

+// Operation to work on a point list skew_points (list, v, t, m, a)
 ```
 - `v` - vector, shear parallel to this axis
   - 3D: